[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Uig Hotel

-This meal was our favorite meal of the trip, and we ate here due to sheer laziness.
-We happened to be staying at the Uig hotel and were too tired to venture out for dinner.
+This was our favorite meal of the trip, and we ate here due to sheer laziness.
+We happened to be staying at the Uig Hotel and were too tired to venture out for dinner.
 We got really lucky!

 There are so many lovely hotels and inns in Skye you are sure to find a great place to stay wherever you are